rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Jena-based approaches are again slower than both the HDT-based ones and OSTRICH.
 For VM queries, OSTRICH is slower than HDT-IC, but faster than HDT-CB, which becomes slower for larger versions.
 For DM queries, OSTRICH is faster than HDT-CB for the second half of the versions, and slightly faster HDT-IC.
-The difference between HDT-IC and OSTRICH is however insignificant in this case, as can be seen in [Appendix C](#appendix-bear-b-daily).
+The difference between HDT-IC and OSTRICH is however insignificant in this case, as can be seen in [Appendix B](#appendix-bear-b-daily).
 For VQ queries, OSTRICH is significantly faster than all other approaches.
-[Appendix C](#appendix-bear-b-daily) contains more detailed plots for this case, in which we can see that predicate-queries are again consistently slower for all approaches.
+[Appendix B](#appendix-bear-b-daily) contains more detailed plots for this case, in which we can see that predicate-queries are again consistently slower for all approaches.

 <figure id="results-bearb-daily-vm-sumary">